MaRuCien/hello-world/README.md

 Fortunately, you don’t have to make all these choices by yourself.
 Many professional programmers agree that there are best practices to keep in mind when naming your variables:

-.Don’t use names that are too short.
+- Don’t use names that are too short.
 Simple one-letter names or names that don’t make sense are not a good option when naming variables.
-.Use more than one word to name your variable.
+- Use more than one word to name your variable.
 This will ensure your variable name is precise.
-.When using more than one word in your variable names, always put the adjective to the left.
+- When using more than one word in your variable names, always put the adjective to the left.
 For example, this is correct: var greenGrass.
-.Pick a style for names with more than one word, and stick to it.
+- Pick a style for names with more than one word, and stick to it.
 The two most common ways to join words to create a name are camelCase and using an underscore (_).
 JavaScript is flexible — either method works.

 ### let, var, and const.